BKDaugherty/tactics-exploration/devlog.md

   - [x] Fix all compiler warnings
   - [x] Clippy + Rustfmt

+- [ ] Build a basic Menu screen for the demo
+  - [x] Build a screen following example
+  - [ ] Customize the UI a bit
+  - [ ] Make the screen work with Gamepad / Keyboard

-- [ ] Do some research into Resource / Game State Tracking
+- [ ] Do some UI Research into how to build bevy_uis for selecting characters / viewing stats
-  - [ ] Build a Start Screen, and Loading Screen for the demo above!
+  - [ ] Build a smol UI for looking at Units on the battlefield based on the current cursor position?
+  - [ ] Build a smol UI for attacking
+  - [ ] Build a smol UI for waiting (and choosing a faced direction)

+- [ ] Have a think through the Unit types and what should be on them
+  - [ ] Create a combat system
+  - [ ] Create a skill system
+  - [ ] Create an inventory system

+- [ ] Do some further research into Resource / Game State Tracking
   - [ ] Ensure assets are loaded before moving to scene
     - [ ] Learn basic Bevy UIs

-    - [ ] Do some research into the "Pickable" system for hover, etc / other events.
+- [ ] Create some silly game music, and play it in the different states
   - [ ] Create some silly music to play in different things
-  - [ ] Look forward and write out the set of states the Game can be in

 - [ ] Get the demo running on the Steam Deck

 - [ ] Code organization
-  - [ ] Create plugins for systems that are associated with eachother?
+  - [x] Create plugins for systems that are associated with eachother?
+  - [ ] Pull all of the Battle stuff into it's own module?

 - [ ] Pathfinding and Unit Movement in Multiplayer
   - [ ] If two units are moving at the same time, how do I ensure they can't move to the same spot?
 When should I do the movement calculation?
 How can I refresh / lock?

-- [ ] Do some UI Research into how to build bevy_uis for selecting characters / viewing stats

-- [ ] Have a think through the Unit types and what should be on them
-  - [ ] Create a combat system
-  - [ ] Create a skill system
-  - [ ] Create an inventory system

 - [ ] Create a camera manager that balances where to focus based on player movement